biorelated/NGS_pipelines/README.md

-# minority variant processing pipeline
+# NGS

+A pipeline to work with paired-end  illumina reads for minority variant calling